 Announcing the new major release of Simple Injector.
-The Simple Injector is an easy-to-use Inversion of Control library for .NET and Silverlight.
+The Simple Injector is an easy-to-use Dependency Injection library for .NET and Silverlight.

 This article describes how to extend the Simple Injector with convension based configuration for primitive constructor arguments.